ValeryC/ValeryC/README.md

 - ⚡ My last work on React-typescript at [Adot](https://github.com/ValeryC/Adot) or [link-test of the App](https://fsfpb7.csb.app/)

-- 🧗 I love Mountain and Climbing activity when i'm not on my computer 😄
+- 🧗 I love Mountain and Climbing activities when i'm not on my computer 😄

 <br><br>